GPegel/hal-9000/README.md

     % Successfully tagged hal-9000:latest

-Next, create the image using this command (you should already have a Slack token and a Zabbix Server endpoint incl username and password):
+Next, create the image using this command (you should already have a Slack token and a Zabbix Server endpoint incl. user name and password):

     % docker run -dit /
     -e HUBOT_SLACK_TOKEN="<slack token>" /